mpuig/repomixer/repomix-output/https___github.com_google_adk-docs.md

     1. Your application's entry point (the main package and main() function) is in a single Go file.
 Using main.go is a strong convention.
-    2. Your agent instance is passed to a launcher configuration, typically using services.NewSingleAgentLoader(agent).
+    2. Your agent instance is passed to a launcher configuration, typically using agent.NewSingleLoader(yourAgent).
 The adkgo tool uses this launcher to start your agent with the correct services.
     3. Your go.mod and go.sum files are present in your project directory to manage dependencies.